system unreachable after deleting VLAN

 I never had overlapping IP networks in the configuration where this occurred.

-#4 Updated by Adam Thompson almost 3 years ago
+#4 Updated by Adam Thompson about 3 years ago

 Ah, I see.
 By "overlapping", I meant that igb0 had VLANs defined directly on it, and it was part of an LACP group that also had VLANs defined on top of that, too.